Admidio/admidio/tests/hooks/README.md

 `User`, `UserData` and `Membership`; `$gProfileFields`, `$gSettingsManager` and `$gL10n` are stubs at the top of the file, because the mail is not what is being tested - what the listener hears and what it makes of it is.

+`user-valid-default.php` is a mixture of the two.
+The real `User` cannot be instantiated without a `ProfileFields` object and a database, so its constructor and its `clear()` are carried in the test reduced to the two lines that touch `usr_valid`; everything below them is the real `Entity`, and the checks are about which columns end up marked as changed, which `Entity` alone decides.
+The last check pins the defect of finding 86 by keeping the previous `clear()` next to the current one.

 `entity-change-tracking-after.php` is different: it extracts the change-tracking block of `Entity::setValue()` and its comparison methods verbatim from the source and runs them against a